BrandonAson/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-### 1. Make a histogram of the total number of steps taken each day
+1. Make a histogram of the total number of steps taken each day

+The following block of code takes the number of steps for each interval and adds them up for each day to get the number of steps for each day.
+A histogram is then generated indicating the frequency that the same total number of steps were taken on different days.

 ```r